Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Baloun zaúpěl, že už ztratil důvěru v pána boha, poněvadž už kolikrát se modlil, aby mu dal tolik síly a nějak mu ten jeho žaludek sescvrknul. „To se nedatuje vod týhle vojny,“ zabědoval, „to už je stará nemoc, tahle moje žravost.
 Kvůli ní chodila žena s dětma na pouť do Klokot.“ „To znám,“ poznamenal Švejk, „to je u Tábora a mají tam bohatou panenku Marii s falešnejma briliantama, a chtěl ji vokrást jeden kostelník vodněkud ze Slovenska.
 Moc nábožnej člověk.

-Madrid is mentioned by Einjährigfreiwilliger Marek when refererring to the commander of the Madrid fortress who ate his servant during the Napoleonic wars.
-This story has similarities with information the author gave in Part One, see Fernando and Toledo.
+is mentioned by Einjährigfreiwilliger Marek when referring to the commander of the Madrid fortress who devoured his servant during the Napoleonic Wars.
+This story has similarities with information the author gave in Part One; see Fernando and Toledo.

 Background

-Madrid is the capital av Spain and the country's largest city with 3.2 million inhabitants.
+is the capital of Spain and the country's largest city with 3.2 million inhabitants (2010).
 It is the third largest city in the EU.
-Madrid was from 1808 to 1813 occupied by French troops and Napoléon's brother, Joseph was installed as king.
-The Madrid uprising on May 2 1808 is the best known event from this period, and the date is a national holiday.
+From 1808 to 1813, Madrid was occupied by French troops and Napoléon's brother, Joseph, was installed as King of Spain.
+The Madrid uprising on 2 May 1808 is the best-known event from this period, and the date is a national holiday.

-The information given in the novel is dubious.
-Madrid did not experience any long siege during the Napoleonic Wars, nor did Toledo.
+The information given by Einjährigfreiwilliger Marek is dubious.
+Madrid did not experience any lengthy siege during the Napoleonic Wars, nor did Toledo.
 The most likely historical event referred to is one of the two sieges of Zaragoza.

 Quote(s) from the novel